 \subsection{The pro-\'etale--to--de Rham $C_{\rm st}$-conjecture for varieties over $K$}

 In this section, we study the following conjecture extracting, for analytic spaces over $K$, the Hyodo-Kato and de Rham cohomologies from the pro-\'etale cohomology.
-This extends to $p$-adic analytic spaces the $C_{\rm st}$-conjecture of Fontaine.
-(We go back to working with locally convex topological vector spaces.) \begin{conjecture} Let $X$ be a smooth dagger variety over $K$.
+This extends to $p$-adic analytic spaces the $C_{\rm st}$-conjecture of Fontaine. \begin{conjecture} Let $X$ be a smooth dagger variety over $K$.
 We have natural strict isomorphisms:

 \end{conjecture} \begin{remark} Our approach uses syntomic cohomology, which gives a description of $H^i_{\proeet}(X_C,\Q_p(r))$ for $r\geq i$, rather than that of $H^i_{\proeet}(X_C,\Q_p)$.
 Hence we are going to consider the following equivalent form of Conjecture~\ref{cst1} (where the $\{r\}$ has the same meaning as in Corollary~\ref{new-tate2.7}):